meithecatte/compilercrim.es/content/amos-nerdsniped-me/index.md

 date = "2021-09-25"
 +++

-I remember it like it was yesterday.
-It was a very calm and pleasant evening, when, all of a sudden, Amos, known also as *fasterthanlime*, published an article entitled ["A terminal case of Linux"][amos-art].
-With a wonderfully punny title, he explains his adventure of getting colored terminal output out of a Linux process.
+I remember it like it was yesterday.[^yesterday] It was a very calm and pleasant evening, when, all of a sudden, amos the fasterthanlime published an article entitled ["A terminal case of Linux"][amos-art].
+With a title that makes you sigh when you get it, he explains his adventure of capturing colored terminal output of a Linux process.

-> :thinking: I sure do envy Amos's relationship with Cool Bear.
-I'd look into
-> getting such a sidekick myself, but the dorm I'm about to move into doesn't
-> allow keeping pets, and definitely not ones sentient enough to throw a party.

 After a journey through the bowels of libc, the Land of Terrible Truths, and as is in Amos's style, many underlying details of the problem, we arrive at a